 If it’s time for you to replace your roof, you might want to think outside of asphalt and go with a newer and more durable roofing material option.
 Metal roofing is a great material choice for people that want to stray away from the typical asphalt shingle roof and go with something more stylish, and an overall better way of protecting their home.
 A growing number of homeowners have begun installing metal roofs to their home for new construction and roof replacement.
 In the past, metal roofing was mainly used for commercial buildings and farm homes, but in recent years it has started to grow in popularity throughout residential neighborhoods.
 Since the height in popularity, metal roofing has become a close runner up to asphalt shingle roofs.

 Why has metal roofing become a favorite for so many homeowners?
 There are TONS of reasons!
 Everyone’s home is different and unique in its own way.
 Factors such as the style of your home, the climate, the weather in your neighborhood, the age of your house, and many more reasons could affect the choice of which roof is the best option for you.
 Check out the benefits and drawbacks of metal roofing below to find out if metal is the right choice for you.
-Take your time to weigh out the pros and cons carefully and think about whether or not you could benefit from this reliable roofing system.
+So, what are the pros and cons of metal roofing?

 Metal roofs are by far at the top of the list when it comes to durability.
 Typically lasting 50 years or longer, if you choose metal once you replace your roof, you ’ll never have to worry about roof replacement again.
 Asphalt shingles will usually last you 15 to 20 years, but they’ll also deteriorate throughout the years due to weather, wind, insects, heat and more.
 Sustaining winds up to 140 miles per hour, depending on which metal you choose, your roof will remain impact resistant and protect your home from the toughest storms while maintaining its looks.
 Metal roofs will never rust, crack, or get damaged from the sun plus you won’t need to do periodic maintenance like other material options.